 - Notice must provide statutory provision that the insurance company allegedly violated;

-- Notice must include the names of persons involved in the case;
+- Notice must include the names of persons involved in the case; and

 - Notice must contain a statement that it is given in order to perfect the right to pursue the civil remedy authorized by this section.